Emergent Elasticity and Quasiconformal Flow in Active Solids

 During morphogenesis, cells sculpt the physical form of the developing embryo.
 In contrast to inert materials, living tissues generate forces internally~\cite{Gilbert.Barresi2016, Guillot.Lecuit2013}.
 Key challenges are to characterize the macroscopic mechanical properties (i.e.\ the ``phase of matter'') of developing tissues and to understand the control of tissue shape (morphogenesis) by the cell-generated forces.

-Conventional elasticity, based on a reference shape and a constitutive law relating stress and strain (rate)~\cite{Landau.Lifshitz1986}, has served as the starting point for much theoretical work on tissue mechanics~\cite{Oster.etal1983,Alt.etal2017,Coen.Cosgrove2023}.
+Conventional elasticity, based on a reference shape and a constitutive law relating stress and strain (rate)~\cite{Landau.Lifshitz1986}, has served as the starting point for much work on tissue mechanics~\cite{Oster.etal1983,Alt.etal2017,Coen.Cosgrove2023}.
 For instance, epithelial cells are often described as having a target area and perimeter~\cite{Farhadifar.etal2007} with deformation from a target shape defining the stress.
-Tissue flow on longer time scales is understood in terms of plastic change of the reference state attributed to cell division or rearrangement ~\cite{Guillot.Lecuit2013, Grossman.Joanny2022}.

-However, biological observations challenge the notions of reference state and constitutive laws.
+However, biological observations challenge this paradigm.
 First, the turnover of the force-bearing molecules in cells, rapid compared to morphogenetic timescales, allows the ``rest length'' of a cell to change~\cite{Agarwal.Zaidel-Bar2019}, ruling out a fixed reference state.
-Since stress needs to be actively maintained against relaxation due to turnover, one expects that on long timescales, all stress in a tissue is active.
-Active stress, however, is in principle independent of strain and instead controlled by the activity of molecular motors such as myosin.
+Since stress needs to be actively maintained against relaxation due to turnover, one expects active stresses to dominate on long timescales.
+Active stress, however, is not controlled by strain but by the activity of molecular motors, such as myosin.